Rise, Tarnished. Elden Ring is a behemoth. It's huge. It's monstrous. And it will eat you up and spit you out if you're not careful.

 Elden Ring review: How does it look and sound?

 Coming off the back of my Horizon Forbidden West review, I'd be lying if Elden Ring on PS5 didn't feel like stepping back a generation in terms of its graphical fidelity.
 It's not an ugly game by any standards, it just doesn't wow you either.
 The ideas are all there – the green open plains tinted by yellow light from the Erdtree in Limgrave, the barren ocean of ruined buildings in Liurnia of the Lakes and the desolate red sky that sweeps across Caelid – it's just quite stilted by today's expectations.
-In that respect, it's hardly surprising that a photo mode was included.
+In that respect, it's hardly surprising that a photo mode wasn't included.
 Also, no pause menu.
 I get it's an online game, but really?

 That said, I adored all of the Legacy Dungeons with the first, Stormveil Castle, being a major highlight.
 A wonderfully designed structure that culminates with Godrick the Grafted, a huge man/abomination that has fixed numerous arms to his body and wields a golden axe.
 It's then a third of the way into the fight that things go even more berserk as Godrick claims the power of a dead dragon, replacing one of his now decapitated arms for the creature's head.
 A downright terrifying monster design that is impossible to take your eyes off.

 Two graphical modes are available at launch: a Performance mode that runs up to 60fps and a Resolution mode that offers 4K.
 Ray tracing will be added in a future update for PS5, Xbox Series X and PC.